cdktf/cdktf-provider-googlebeta/docs/googleAlloydbCluster.java.md

 **Note**: This field is non-authoritative, and will only manage the labels present in your configuration.
 Please refer to the field 'effective_labels' for all of the labels present on the resource.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.27.0/docs/resources/google_alloydb_cluster#labels GoogleAlloydbCluster#labels}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.28.0/docs/resources/google_alloydb_cluster#labels GoogleAlloydbCluster#labels}

+---

+##### `maintenanceUpdatePolicy`<sup>Optional</sup> <a name="maintenanceUpdatePolicy" id="@cdktf/provider-google-beta.googleAlloydbCluster.GoogleAlloydbCluster.Initializer.parameter.maintenanceUpdatePolicy"></a>

+- *Type:* <a href="#@cdktf/provider-google-beta.googleAlloydbCluster.GoogleAlloydbClusterMaintenanceUpdatePolicy">GoogleAlloydbClusterMaintenanceUpdatePolicy</a>

+maintenance_update_policy block.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.28.0/docs/resources/google_alloydb_cluster#maintenance_update_policy GoogleAlloydbCluster#maintenance_update_policy}

 ---